 It appears that the issue is not high on the National agenda for the NHS, although the cost is.

 This situation is becoming unmanageable.
-We aim to begin to change the situation.
+Our aim is to begin to change the situation.

 At BrainChild, we care about each child and what their neuro-developmental immaturity is doing to them and their family.
 There are many possible influences, few of them under the parents’ control.
 But often, they feel responsible and desperate to find an explanation and access help.
 Often, it is difficult for them to know who to ask.
 Many find us via other agencies dependent upon the child’s dominating issues.

 We aim for social inclusion.
 Many children whose early life has been difficult and prone to adverse childhood experiences (ACEs) are affected by this immaturity.
 This could begin with any kind of harm during pregnancy, the birth process, or since.
 This has been the major motivation for developing our new school program to make it possible for every child to benefit from a neuro-developmental intervention.

 The BrainChild Developmental Program and EBO for Schools are targeted at reducing/resolving challenging behaviours associated with neuro-developmental disorders and undiagnosed issues arising from brain immaturity and/or dysfunction.
 They have the potential to significantly impact on this need, bringing an effective, non-intrusive, developmental intervention to large numbers of children, world-wide.

 BrainChild is delivered to children on a one-to-one basis.
-EBO for Schools will make the program widely available to children with neurodevelopmental diagnoses and/or undiagnosed related issues, across all social boundaries.
+EBO for Schools will make the program widely available to children with neurodevelopmental diagnoses and/or undiagnosed related issues, across all social boundaries, wherever they are.